 In some situations, we may have a separate agreement or relationship with you with respect to a specific type of processing of your data, such as if you participate in a clinical trial.
 These situations will be governed by specific terms, privacy notices, or consent forms that provide additional information about how we will use your information.
 This type of an “in-time” notice or agreement will govern how we may process the information you provide at that time or in that context.
 To the extent that there is any conflict between the “in-time” privacy notice or agreement and this Privacy Statement, the “in-time” privacy notice or agreement shall prevail.
 This Privacy Statement also does not supersede or alter the terms of any contracts we enter into with persons or entities doing business with us.

 Additional information related to European data protection legislation is provided here.

 Personal Information We Collect

-We collect personal information about the following types of individuals: clinical trial participants, clinical trial investigators, researchers, and other individuals who interact directly with us or our service providers or persons or entities doing business with us, including users of the Sites.
+We collect personal information about the following types of individuals: clinical trial participants, clinical trial investigators, researchers, and other individuals who interact directly with us or our service providers or persons or entities doing business with us.
 We collect personal information: